 Symptoms for a severe allergic reaction should not be ignored.
 Immediately call an allergist or a physician to get emergency treatment.

-For ordinary bee stings that cause a mild reaction, home treatment may be enough.
+For ordinary bee stings that cause a mild reaction, home remedies for bee stings may be enough.
 There are several ways to treat stings and alleviate pain.

 Talk to your doctor first before taking any medicine to ensure your safety.